 1934 - The Edwin Wiley Reeves House, Salinas CA.

 1934 - The Sidney and Geneva Shipman Alterations, 135 Darien Way, San Francisco CA. They lived in the home until sold in 1964 to Maurice Edelstein.
 Sold in 1980 to Isaac Parecki.
 Sold to James and Margaret Finley.

-Around 1935 - The Diantha Miller House, 26211 Atherton Place, Carmel CA. Transferred in 2005 from Diantha Miller to Katherine Nielsen Hardy.
+1935 - The Diantha Miller House, 26211 Atherton Place, Carmel CA. Featured in House Beautiful March 1937; Architectural Forum October 1937; Pencil Points August 1938; Christian Science Monitor January 1940.
+Transferred in 2005 to Katherine Nielsen Hardy.

 1935 - The Wallace Breuner House, 124 Lexford Road, Piedmont CA. Alterations in 1947 and 1955.
 Sold in 1993 to Julian and Collen Wilke.
 Sold in 1997 to Philip Chase.
 Sold in 2004 to Timothy Kahn and Anne Adams (Kahn Adams Trust).

 1936 - The John Floyd Cutler House, Visalia CA. Alterations in 1954 and 1955.